Availity/sdk-js/README.md

 ## Contribute

 - Run `npm install`
-- Commits should use the [Angular Commit Format](https://gist.github.com/brianclements/841ea7bffdb01346392c)
+- Commits should use the [Angular Commit Format](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#type).
+Scope should one of packages under `./packages/`.
+If a commit applys to multiple packages, leave out the scope.
-  * Scope should be package worked on, none should be used if commit across multiple packages
-- Release versions with Semantic version
-  * `npm run release <version>`
+- Release versions with Semantic version and `npm run release`.
+The version is determined by analyzing the commit messaging.
+To use a customer version, run `npm run release <VERSION>`.

 ## License
 [MIT](./LICENSE)